" I haven't been

 The theater is constructed mostly from articles

-imported from The building
+The building

 was designed with a few rather interesting technical innovations.
 Under the main floor there are air